 The new seniors are more independent, active and tech savvy.
 "If they figure out [Loblaws'] Click & Collect or [Longo's] Grocery Gateway today, I bet they will be prime candidates for services like this in five, 10, 15 years when they might be mobility challenged and retail technology can be a solve for accessing goods," Lomax says.
-"Thinking about that today, even though they're not the sexiest group - they're not millennials - could really set up a retailer for success in the future."
+"Thinking about that today, even Right: Gita, the rolling grocery robot, is one of many experiments with new delivery systems; London's Bloom & Wild fits flowers through mail slots. though they're not the sexiest group - they're not millennials - could really set up a retailer for success in the future."